lucasdesenna/splitter/README.md

 With this setup Netlify will build and deploy when you push to git or open a pull request:

 1. [Start a new netlify project](https://app.netlify.com/signup)
-2. Pick your Git hosting service and select your repository
+2. Pick your Git hosting service and select your Repo
 3. Click `Build your site`

 **Support for client-side routing:**